servo/project/governance/CHARTER.md

 e.
 The TSC may (1) establish work flow procedures for the submission, approval, and closure/archiving of projects, (2) set requirements for the promotion of Contributors to Committer status, as applicable, and (3) amend, adjust, refine and/or eliminate the roles of Contributors, and Committers, and create new roles, and publicly document any TSC roles, as it sees fit.

 f.
 The TSC will annually elect a TSC Chair, who will preside over meetings of the TSC and will serve until their resignation or replacement by the TSC.
-The TSC Chair, or any other TSC member so designated by the TSC, will serve as the primary communication contact between the Project and the Servo Project Fund of The Linux Foundation.
+The TSC Chair, or any other TSC member so designated by the TSC, will serve as the primary communication contact and any funding effort supporting the Project.

 g.
 Responsibilities: The TSC will be responsible for all aspects of oversight relating to the Project, which may include: